Ohio School District historical expenditure and performance comparisons

-ODE is now using an "Expenditures per Equivalent Pupil" in reporting the numbers, where a district's ADM is adjusted for its poverty level and special ed population.
-For example, a district with a relatively high % Disability and % Economically Disadvantaged will have a higher "Equivalent Pupil" count, so its "Expenditures per Pupil" will appear to be lower ... in some cases as much as 15-20%.
+ODE is now using an "Expenditures per Equivalent Pupil" in reporting the numbers, where a district's ADM is adjusted for its poverty level, special ed, and/or English language learner populations.
+For example, a district with a relatively high % Disability and % Economically Disadvantaged will have a higher "Equivalent Pupil" count, so its "Expenditures per Pupil" will appear to be lower ... in some cases as much as 25%.

 Just why this new method is being used is confusing, as there is no compelling research which relates student performance to the amount of money which is spent on a per pupil basis.
 Here is a graph of 2013 ODE data showing the Performance Index as a function of EPP.
 You can also see a similar graph on any of the district's report cards on the ODE site.

-It should take me roughly a month to a month and a half to incorporate these new data into district reports.
-We will be using the older "EPP" figure for all years to make sure that the longtudinal data are indeed compatible.
+Anyways, it should take me roughly two months to incorporate these new data into district reports.
+We will be using the older "EPP" figure for all years to make sure that the longitudinal data are indeed compatible.

-I will try to have everything updated -- plus value-added charts -- by the beginning of April.
-In the interim, if you have any questions, just holler .. email@example.com.
+I will try to have everything updated -- plus value-added charts -- by the middle/end of April.
+If you'd like to be notified when they're up, just send me an email at firstname.lastname@example.org and I'll let you know when they're up.
+In the interim, if you have any questions, just email me and I'll get back to you.

 School district boards, administrators, and staff are accountable to students, parents, and taxpayers for providing a quality education while practicing good stewardship of taxpayer funds.
 Both have been a challenge.
 Near- and long-term anticipated budget deficits have resulted in districts asking for additional funding from resident-taxpayers and/or implementing cost reduction measures subject to the restrictions imposed by bargaining contracts.